nasa/Common-Metadata-Repository/schemas/resources/schemas/orderoption/v1.0.0/search.md

 }
 ```

-##### <a name="retrieving-all-revisions-of-a-orderoption"></a> Retrieving All Revisions of an Order Option
+#### <a name="retrieving-all-revisions-of-a-orderoption"></a> Retrieving All Revisions of an Order Option

-In addition to retrieving the latest revision for a orderoption parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
-The reference, JSON and UMM JSON response formats are supported for all revision searches merely change to 'umm_json' and 'json' repecitvely.
+In addition to retrieving the latest revision for a order option parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
+The reference, JSON, and UMM JSON response formats are supported for all revision searches merely change to 'umm_json' and 'json' repecitvely.
 References to tombstone revisions do not include the `location` tag and include an additional tag, `deleted`, which always has content of "true".

     curl "%CMR-ENDPOINT%/orderoptions.xml?concept_id=OO1200443608-PROV1&all_revisions=true"